 In 2020, nearly 170 million people filed tax returns for tax year 2019, including traditional non-filers who submitted information to get their economic impact payments.
 That year, the Internal Revenue Service issued nearly 126 million refunds, accounting for about 74% of all filers.
 The average refund was $2,549.

 So, imagine the shock if — rather than that long-awaited check — you instead received notice that someone else already filed a return in your name and received your tax refund.

 This can happen if a scammer gets your name and SSN and simply files a return in your name.
 While your best bet is to keep your SSN private, both the IRS and Federal Trade Commission can assist you if this happens.

 Pro tip: There are many things you can do to help protect your tax refund.
 Learn to recognize phishing emails seeking your personal information and calls from scammers posing as your bank, credit card company or the IRS.
 No bank, taxing authority or responsible business typically asks for your SSN online.
 Treat any such request as a scam.

 They can use your SSN to get a driver’s license in your name.

 When asked for a photo identity, you are likely to whip out your driver’s license.
 It is accepted as proof of who you are, where you live and how old you are.
 So if an identity thief is able to obtain a driver’s license in your name, it opens many fraudulent doors.

-To get a driver’s license, you generally have to take a written test, a driving test, and an eye exam, and provide your name, address and SSN.
+To get a driver’s license, you generally have to pass a written test, a driving test and an eye exam, and provide your name, address and SSN.
 A hacker might be able to get a driver’s license in your name without you even knowing it.